jgwentworth92/mywebclass-agile-docs/documentation/theme_1/theme_project_setup.md

 -   Design and development of a basic web page with appropriate content and structure
 -   Implementation of on-page SEO best practices to improve search engine visibility and ranking
 -   Integration of Google Analytics tracking code to monitor and analyze user behavior and website performance
+-   Legal Compliance with COPPA and GDPR for the website
+-   DevOPs integration
 -   Testing and quality assurance to ensure the web page meets user needs and business requirements
 ## Initiative(s)